-Counter defines a new local variable that’s scoped to the entire For...Next loop.
+Result (whether counter defines a new local variable that’s scoped to the entire For...Next loop)

-No. Counter is the variable that's already defined.
+No, because counter is already defined.
 If the scope of counter isn't local to the procedure, a compile-time warning occurs.

 Yes, but only if the existing counter variable is defined outside the procedure.
-That separately defined counter variable remains as a separate variable.
-If the existing counter variable is defined local to the procedure, a compile-time error occurs.
+That variable remains separate.
+If the scope of the existing counter variable is local to the procedure, a compile-time error occurs.